Chonluten (20mg)

 Chonluten Peptide

-Chonluten, also known as EDG tripeptide, contains a natural peptide complex that may restore normal physiological processes of the respiratory pathway by reinforcing the synthesis of proteins.
-It may potentially restore mechanisms of anabolism and catabolism, which are pivotal to organism health.
+Chonluten, also known as EDG tripeptide or T-34, is a tripeptide that may potentially regulate the physiological processes of the respiratory system by influencing inflammation and proliferation.
+It may potentially restore mechanisms of anabolism and catabolism, critical to functional tissues.
 Chonluten is a peptide complex containing glycine, glutamine, and asparagine, which is considered to normalize the performance of bronchial mucous membrane cells.(1)

-Primarily, Chonluten has been researched for its potential to normalize the impact on target organs by replacing or supporting the activity of substances secreted by these morphological structures through immunomodulation.
-It may increase the lifespan of mesenchymal stem cells (MCS) and possibly induce molecular mechanisms that contrast senescence.
+Chonluten has been primarily researched for its potential to normalize the impact on target organs by replacing or supporting the activity of substances secreted by these morphological structures through immunomodulation.
+It may possibly increase the lifespan of mesenchymal stem cells (MCS) and possibly induce molecular mechanisms that contrast senescence.

-Chonluten appears to be organ-specific, with its primary potential exhibited in lung tissues, possibly extending action in the gastrointestinal tract.(2) Chonluten may revitalize, regulate, and otherwise possibly provide premium refurbishment to the airway and bronchial mucosa.
+Chonluten appears to be organ-specific, with its primary potential exhibited in lung tissues, possibly extending action in the gastrointestinal tract.(2) Chonluten may revitalize, regulate, and otherwise provide favorable actions on the airway and bronchial mucosa.

 Chemical Makeup(3)